-- Listen to the student and allow them to freely recall significant events and without asking leading questions. - Reassure the student but tell them that a record of the information given will be made and do this.
+- Provide a safe space all students including LGBTQ+ and for them to speak out or share concerns with a member of staff. - Listen to the student and allow them to freely recall significant events and without asking leading questions. - Reassure the student but tell them that a record of the information given will be made and do this.
 Include times, settings and others present.
-Record the student's demeanour as well as what is said. - Explain that they cannot promise to keep confidential anything that is said if the matter is related to child protection or abuse. - Explain that help may be required to keep them safe, but do not ask the student to repeat their account of events to anyone else. - Recognise it may only be the first incident reported, rather than representative of a singular incident and that trauma can impact memory, so they may not be able to recall all details or timeline of abuse - Keep in mind that certain students may face additional barriers to telling someone because of their disability, gender, ethnicity and/or sexual orientation - Reflect back, using the child's language, when hearing a report
+Record the student's demeanour as well as what is said. - Explain that they cannot promise to keep confidential anything that is said if the matter is related to child protection or abuse. - Explain that help may be required to keep them safe, but do not ask the student to repeat their account of events to anyone else. - Recognise it may only be the first incident reported, rather than representative of a singular incident and that trauma can impact memory, so they may not be able to recall all details or timeline of abuse - Keep in mind that certain students may face additional barriers to telling someone because of their disability, gender, ethnicity and/or sexual orientation - Reflect, using the child's language, when hearing a report professional curiosity and speaking to the DSL if they have concerns about a child.
+Staff will determine how best to build trusted relationships with children and young people to facilitate effective communication.

-The individual who receives the information will be expected to pass it on as a matter of urgency to the Designated Safeguarding Lead (see Appendix 4) to record the information.
+The individual who receives the information will be expected to pass it on as a matter of urgency to the Designated s Safeguarding Lead (see Appendix 4) to record the information.